Why Stopped Vehicles Pose a Major Threat to Drivers in Colorado

 “This study identifies a part of the road safety equation that doesn’t get much attention, despite the size of the problem,” Zuby said.

-If you or a loved one has been injured in a pedestrian or car accident in Colorado, a Denver car accident lawyer at Levine Law can help.
+If you or a loved one has been injured in a pedestrian or car accident a Denver car accident lawyer at Levine Law can help.
 Whether it is caused by a negligent driver, a disabled vehicle, or a number of other factors, we will identify those responsible and ensure they are made accountable.

 Our lawyers are pleased to serve clients throughout Colorado, including in Denver, Colorado Springs, Ft.
 Collins and Loveland.
 Call us at 303-333-8000 or contact us online to speak with a Denver car accident lawyer.